wearevero/canary/README.md

 ## Run development mode

-1. Clone this project with the command: `git clone https://github.com/wearevero/VR.git`
+1. Clone this project: `git clone https://github.com/wearevero/VR.git`

-2. open double bash in the VR directory: one to run node js the other to run composer engine.
+2. Open **double** `bash` in the VR directory: one to run node js the other to run composer engine.

-3. install all required php dependencies with the command `composer install --ignore-platform-req=ext-gd` and... wait for the apocalypse, just kidding.
+3. Install all required php dependencies with the command `composer install --ignore-platform-req=ext-gd` and... wait for the apocalypse, just kidding.

-4. on another bash, run the command `npm install --legacy-peer-deps` to install the dependencies related to the required assets.
+4. On another `bash`, run the command `npm install --legacy-peer-deps` to install the dependencies related to the required assets.

-5. genrate key `php artisan key:generate`
+5. Generate key `php artisan key:generate`

 6. Make database